 The trustee can sometimes claim property that is in the name of the non-bankrupt spouse (or another person) if the bankrupt contributed to the purchase of property and then transferred ownership to the non-bankrupt spouse before the bankruptcy.

-- for no or little Something of value, such as money, given by one person to another person as part of a contract. in an undervalued transaction within five years prior to bankruptcy if the property was transferred for less than market value (s 120 Bankruptcy Act);
+- for no or little consideration in an undervalued transaction within five years prior to bankruptcy if the property was transferred for less than market value (s 120 Bankruptcy Act);

-- to defeat creditors prior to bankruptcy and the bankrupt was Being unable to pay your debts in full when they are due. at the time of the transfer (s 121); and
+- to defeat creditors prior to bankruptcy and the bankrupt was insolvent at the time of the transfer (s 121 Bankruptcy Act); and

-- to a third party in an undervalued transaction or to defeat creditors at any time prior to bankruptcy if the transfer was made with the intention of defrauding creditors (s 121A).
+- to a third party in an undervalued transaction or to defeat creditors at any time prior to bankruptcy if the transfer was made with the intention of defrauding creditors (s 121A Bankruptcy Act).

-A transfer by an insolvent person to a creditor before bankruptcy may give the creditor a preference over the other creditor(s) and is void against the trustee (s 122).
+A transfer by an insolvent person to a creditor before bankruptcy may give the creditor a preference over the other creditor(s) and is void against the trustee (s 122 Bankruptcy Act).

 Presumption of insolvency

-There will be a Capable of being proved wrong in court.
-Compare deemed. presumption of insolvency for the purposes of point two, above, if the bankrupt failed to keep proper books, accounts and records during the time of the transfer or, if they did keep such account, failed to preserve them (s 121(4A) Bankruptcy Act).
+There will be a rebuttable presumption of insolvency for the purposes of point two, above, if the bankrupt failed to keep proper books, accounts and records during the time of the transfer or, if they did keep such account, failed to preserve them (s 121(4A) Bankruptcy Act).

 The trustee will not be able to claim property, even if it falls within the first two of the above categories, if: